Jonesyyylol/QR-Code-Generator/README.md

-# QR-Code-Generator
+# Jonesyyy's QR Code Generator

-This is my personal QR Code Generator, if you dont know how to use it, its not my **problem**
+You dont neeed to set this up.
+It works even only on your Desktop!